Help Starts Here

 My neighbor's roof was replaced by their insurance company after a recent storm and mine wasn't.
 Why?

-My roof/siding was damaged on one side and my color/style is no longer made.
-Do I get a whole new roof/siding?
+My roof or siding was damaged on one side, and my color or style is no longer made.
+Do I get a whole new roof or siding?

 Why can't you just put the new shingles over the old one?

-Why do you instruct me to take things off my interior wall when you are roofing?
+Why do you ask me to remove items from my interior walls when you’re roofing?

 I am a second owner and was denied on my Certainteed claim.
 Can you help me?